graytl/exhibitions/Metadata/Visualizing-Data/Maps/labels.md

 3) Coyle, Randolph [Map of the Cumberland River from the Falls of Nashville] April 26, 1834.
 Map.
 Robert A. McGaw Collection, Vanderbilt University Special Collections

-4) Dean's Fellow Project OUTPUT
+4) Dean's Fellow Final Project Poster

 5) Purcell, Joseph [A Map of the States of Virginia, North Carolina, South Carolina, and Georgia; Comprehending the Spanish Provinces of East and West Florida: Exhibiting the Boundaries as fixed by the late Treaty of Peace between the United States and the Spanish Dominions.
 Compiled from late Surveys and Observations by Joseph Purcell.]
 January 25, 1792.
 Map.
 Robert A. McGaw Collection, Vanderbilt University Special Collections